Transformer

 Step-up transformers

 A "step-up transformer" allows a device that requires a high voltage power supply to operate from a lower voltage source.
-The transformer takes in the low voltage at a high current and puts out the high voltage at a low current.
+The transformer takes in the low voltage at a high current and puts out the high voltage at a low current.- You are a Swiss visiting the U.S.A., and want to operate your 220VAC shaver off of the available 110 VAC.

 Step-down transformers

 A "step-down transformer" allows a device that requires a low voltage power supply to operate from a higher voltage.
-The transformer takes in the high voltage at a low current and puts out a low voltage at a high current.
+The transformer takes in the high voltage at a low current and puts out a low voltage at a high current.- Your Mailbu-brand landscape lights run on 12VAC, but you plug them into the 110 VAC line.

 Isolation transformers